North Korean missile tests could pose a risk to passenger planes

 Two airways -- fixed routes established for navigation purposes -- pass within 10 miles (16 kilometers) of where the missile is believed to have landed.

-ABC News first reported on this story Tuesday.
+ABC News first reported on the plane's potential proximity to the missile Tuesday.

 North Korea has been steadily expanding the range of its missile tests away from its east coast into Japanese waters.